The membership of the governing body of Redwood Park Academy is determined by the Terms of Reference.

 Co-opted and Parent Governors are all volunteers who are not paid.
 The staff governors are all paid members of staff but do not receive any additional payments in connection with being a governor.

 There is also a Clerk to the Governors who arranges and attends meetings and helps with legal and constitutional matters, but cannot vote on any matter at any meeting.
 This is a paid post.

-Minutes from meetings of the Governing Body are available on request.
+Minutes from meetings of the Academy Committee are available on request.

 Roisin GwyerI've worked for many years in libraries including public and health libraries and, most recently, at the University of Portsmouth.
 I finishedfull time work in December 2018 and now do occasional work around the country.I'm Pompey born and bred and have lived here for most of my life.
 I like living in Portsmouth, it's near the sea and a friendly city.I like exercise, especially Zumba, and try to do something active most days.
 When I sit down I read a lot of crime novels and knit the odd jumper(like Miss Marple!).
 I enjoy walking, going to the theatre, eating out and spending time with my grandchildren.From what I have seen of Redwood Park I think it is a great school providing excellent opportunities for its pupils.
 I enjoy attending school events and meetingparents and pupils.
 I hope the governing body can help Redwood continue to improve and build on what has been achieved so far.

 I am a class teacher at Redwood Park Academy and there is no job I would rather be doing.
 My practice is ever-changing, for it is shaped by each and every young person I am luckily enough to meet and teach.